swdavey/mysqlrouter/README.md

 An alternative is to use standard clustering technologies and approaches.
 For example: software that manages cluster membership and failover; a floating IP address such that client software has a consistent point of attachment.
 The remainder of this document details how this can be achieved on Linux servers using Pacemaker (Linux clusterware).

-## How to Create a HA Tier of MySQL Routers on Linux
+## Test Environment
-The following details the stack and the operations needed to create a HA Cluster of MySQL Routers, as well as the testing conducted.
+The diagram below details the test environment upon which this document is based.
+Given the purpose of this document is to discuss how to create a highly available MySQL Router tier only that element will be discussed in detail and the other components will only be mentioned in support of that aim.

 ### MySQL Router Tier Stack
 A three node HA Cluster of MySQL Router nodes was created in the Oracle Cloud.
 Each node was an Oracle Compute Instance (i.e. a Virtual Machine) with the following stack: